Burnsedia/burnsedia.github.io/src/content/blog/bulkpost-2-agentic-ai-social-media.md

 Using **PydanticAI**, every agent has a typed prompt schema — structured reasoning without prompt chaos.

 ### Self-Host or Scale to the Cloud
-I still start every project on a **VPS** — cheap, predictable, and fully under my control.
+I still start every project on a **VPS** — low-cost, predictable, and fully under my control.
 When I need to scale, I push the same Docker containers to **Fly.io**, which handles load balancing and edge deployment automatically.
 Start small, scale global.